-Lucille Collard is the Ontario Liberal Caucus House Leader and Critic for Attorney General, Solicitor General, and Francophone Affairs
+Lucille Collard is the Ontario Liberal Caucus House Leader and Critic for Attorney General and Francophone Affairs

 Lucille Collard became part of the community of Ottawa-Vanier 35 years ago.
 Early on in her career with the Federal Government, Lucille had the privilege – and challenge – of supporting a number of hard-working Ministers and Members of Parliament.
 That experience taught her the power of politics as a tool to support communities and individuals across our country.
 Having completed a law degree at the University of Ottawa in 1999, she pursued a public service career as a lawyer, working in such areas as international trade law with the NAFTA Secretariat, administrative and regulatory law with the Canadian Nuclear Safety Commission and public law with the Federal Court.